MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp-content.md

 Clients are then responsible for connecting to the correct stamp.

 If a single ingress point for all traffic is required, a traffic routing service can be used to resolve the stamp for a given request, customer, or tenant.
-The traffic routing service either directs the client to the relevant URL for the stamp (for example, using an HTTP 302 response status code), or might act as a reverse proxy and forward the traffic to the relevant stamp without the client being aware.
+The traffic routing service either directs the client to the relevant URL for the stamp (for example, using an HTTP 302 response status code), or it might act as a reverse proxy and forward the traffic to the relevant stamp, without the client being aware.

 A centralized traffic routing service can be a complex component to design, especially when a solution runs across multiple regions.
 Consider deploying the traffic routing service into multiple regions (potentially including every region that stamps are deployed into), and then ensuring the data store (mapping tenants to stamps) is synchronized.
 The traffic routing component might itself by an instance of the [geode pattern](geodes.yml).